weaveworks/weave/site/using-weave/awsvpc.md

 menu_order: 110
 ---

-If running your container infrastructure entirely within Amazon Web Services (AWS) Elastic Compute Cloud (EC2), then you can enable AWS-VPC mode.
-In AWS-VPC mode, containers are networked without using an overlay, and allows network speeds close to that of the underlying network.
+If your container infrastructure is running entirely within Amazon Web Services (AWS) Elastic Compute Cloud (EC2), then you can enable AWS-VPC mode with Weave Net.
+In AWS-VPC mode, containers are networked without using an overlay and allows network speeds close to that of the underlying network.

 With AWS-VPC enabled, Weave Net manages IP addresses and connects